Luitzzi/snakes/README.md

 ## Features
 - **Beautiful self pixeled snake animations** <br />
     It wiggles, eats and bumps his head.
-- **Train your own AI!**<br />
+- **Train your own AI**<br />
     Special mode where you can train an AI using reinforcement learning with experience replay on your OWN computer!
 - **Overview and replay over previous runs** <br />
-    Look through all your old runs sorted by their score or playtime and replay the most interesting ones!
+    Look through all your old runs sorted by their score or playtime and replay the most interesting ones
 - **Framework for Game-modes and Players** <br />
     Clear structure for game-modes and players allowing simple game extensions.